What are Channel Sales?

 Channel Sales Optimization

-The best way to optimize channel sales is to understand the strengths and weaknesses of each type of channel and then use the channel mix that helps the company reach the widest possible audience.
-Once the channels are selected, the organization can optimize each channel by developing their channel partners and correctly managing their partner relationships.
+The best way to optimize channel sales is to understand the strengths and weaknesses of each channel type and then utilize a channel mix that helps the company reach the widest possible audience.
+Once the channels are selected, the organization can optimize each channel by developing its channel partners and correctly managing its partner relationships.

 Channel Partner Development